dcunited001/dcunited001.github.io/_posts/2016-05-18-im-not-religious-im-spiritual.md

 doesn't necessarily propagate the new beliefs to those followers.
 This sows a sense of distrust between generations.

-### Relgious Beliefs are Vulnerable to Exploitation
+### Relgious Beliefs Are Vulnerable to Exploitation

 More to the point, this flux creates an opportunity for exploitation.
 Whoever funds the science exerts control of the